Automattic/jetpack/projects/plugins/jetpack/to-test.md

 #### Bundle recommendations (including Growth)

 On a new testing site, connect your account via the welcome banner in My Jetpack.
-Fill out the survey with the options with Grow my audience and Create quality content.
+Fill out the survey with the options "Grow my audience" and "Create quality content".
 You should see the Growth bundle as the first recommendation.

 - Ensure the Purchase and Learn More CTAs work correctly.
 - If you'd like, you can also play around with the survey to test the Complete and Security bundles too.